optriment/optrispace-frontend-v2/CONTRIBUTING.md

 **1. Install MetaMask in your preferred browser**
 **2. When you try to access http://localhost:3000 on your browser, you will notice a problem regarding the wallet configuration**
 **3. In order to connect your wallet to the platform, it is required for you to connect your MetaMask to the local Hardhat node (see CONTRIBUTION.md of the optrispace-contract-v2)**

+# Common Errors

+## Connection error

+Make sure you connected the Hardhat network to your browser MetaMask account.
+See steps #1 and #2 in the CONTRIBUTING.md file from the optrispace-contract-v2.

+## Unable to get contract version

+Your contracts may have not been deployed yet, please check CONTRIBUTING.md file from the optrispace-contract-v2, in the step #3.